 This title is currently available in Beta.
 Buy the eBook now, and you'll be able to download successive releases of the eBook as the authors add material and correct mistakes.
 You'll get the final eBook when the book is finished.

 If you buy the combo pack (Beta eBook + finished Paper Book) now, you'll get the Beta eBook immediately.
-You'll get the finished paper book when it's released (we're currently estimating (no scheduled date), but these dates can change).
+You'll get the finished paper book when it's released (we're currently estimating 2014-04-30, but these dates can change).

 About this Book